A look at how provinces plan to emerge from COVID-19 shutdown

 Municipal parks, golf courses and driving ranges as well as recreational hunting and fishing were also allowed to reopen in previous weeks.

+Chief Medical Officer of Health Dr. Janice Fitzgerald says the province could move to the next alert level by June 22nd.

-At Level 2, businesses with performance spaces and gyms are to reopen and Level 1 would represent "the new normal."
+At Level 2, businesses with performance spaces and gyms are to reopen, while Level 1 would represent "the new normal."

 ---